olliezdai13/SmartFridge/README.md

 - `smartfridge_backend/` – Flask application package and app factory.
 - `smartfridge_backend/api/` – Blueprints for image and LLM endpoints.
+- `smartfridge_backend/models/` – SQLAlchemy models and metadata used by Alembic.
 - `smartfridge_backend/services/` – Upload helpers and the OpenAI client wrapper.
 - `Dockerfile`, `docker-compose.yml` – Deployment and local development scaffolding.
 - `scripts/` – Handy utilities like the health check.